Trisnox/lost-saga-io3d/website/docs/en/ANI Panel/animation_entry.md

 ___

 ## Settings
-### Apply Rest Rotation
-Intended for [retarget animation](../ANI%20Panel/retarget_animation.md) only, does nothing for anything else.

-Whether to apply rest rotation when applying retarget animation or not.

 ### Use Scene FPS
 Whether to use project FPS, or user defined FPS to calculate keyframes for animation.